ece362-purdue/proton-labs/lab2-interrupts/README.md

 In summary, you should implement the following functions:
 1. `init_keypad_irq` - configure the GPIO pins 2 through 5 to trigger an interrupt on a rising edge, and call `keypad_isr` when that happens.
 2. `drive_column` - drive the column pin indicated by the global variable `col` high and all other column pins low.
 Sleep for 25 milliseconds.
 Increment `col` mod 4 after driving the pin.
-3. `keypad_isr` - acknowledge the interrupt, call `drive_column` to drive the next column pin, check the row pins for a high signal, and print out the key that was pressed.
+3. `keypad_isr` - acknowledge the interrupt, check if a rising edge has occurred on any of the row pins, and for each row pin that was high, print out the corresponding key that was pressed.

 Upload and monitor in PlatformIO.
 Hopefully, pressing a button on your keypad should print out that key on your Serial Monitor.